 “Fibroids can have a huge impact on a woman’s life,” notes Dr. Marshall.
 “Not only can they mean taking time off of work, but severe pelvic pain and bleeding can lower the overall quality of life.”

 In the past, fibroids could have meant invasive surgery and infertility for many women, but the newest advances in medical care are less invasive and many can spare fertility.
-Some of these advances include newer medications and performed with a surgical robot.
+Some of these advances include newer medications and minimally invasive surgery performed with a surgical robot.
 The surgeons can manipulate the robotic arms to remove the fibroid with minimal damage to the surrounding tissue.

 “It’s really wonderful in that it helps women have a faster recovery from surgery since the incisions are much smaller,” says Dr. Marshall.